All Episodes

 Our institutions have been under cultural assault for I don't know how many years.

-Can I can I mention a name to you?
+Can I mention a name to you?

-Bill Clinton, the President of the United States had a 19-year-old intern in the Oval Office.
+Bill Clinton, the president of the United States, had a 19-year-old intern in the Oval Office, and there was oral sex going on in there.

-Bill Clinton is the most popular, the most famous and the wealthiest of all elected Democrats.
+Bill Clinton is the most popular, the most famous, and the wealthiest of all elected Democrats.

 Well, that made his money in politics.

-So is there any one how old are these Secret Service guys?
+How old are these Secret Service guys?

 I mean, let's look at their generation.